October 9, 2025There Was a Break-in at My House! Will They Return?

 Alarming Burglary Statistics

-There is a home burglary in the United States every 18 seconds.
-After being robbed, the odds of being victimized again increase dramatically.
-Data from the Center for Problem-Oriented Policing at Arizona State University illustrate the problem’s severity:
+A burglary occurs in the U.S. every 18 seconds.
+According to data from the Center for Problem-Oriented Policing at Arizona State University:

-• It is estimated that half to two-thirds of offenders have robbed the same house twice or more
+• 50–66% of offenders have robbed the same house more than once.

-• Less than 14% of burglary cases lead to arrests
+• Fewer than 14% of burglary cases result in an arrest.

 prevent repeated burglariesThere is no doubt that repeated burglaries are a serious problem.
 The best way to prevent repeated burglaries and becoming a victim of a burglary is to know what thieves look for in a home, why the same house is often robbed several times, and what you can do to ensure your home is protected.